by-jp/www.byjp.me/content/notes/twitter/12470856445/index.md

 - imported
 - from-twitter
 ---
-Free beer from Everards as part of a brewer's eve at the Jarms\!
+Free beer from Everards as part of a brewer's eve at the Jarms!